U.S. Energy Information Administration logo

 • The transportation sector includes vehicles that transport people or goods, such as cars, trucks, buses, motorcycles, trains, aircraft, boats, barges, and ships.

-• The electric power sector, whose primary business is to generate electricity and heat for sale to the other energy use sectors.
+• The electric power sector, whose primary business is to generate and sell electricity and, in some cases, heat, to the other energy use sectors.

 Click to enlarge